Drink Driving .org

 How does a conviction affect insurance premiums?

-In comparison, insurance companies who specialise in standard cover for low or average risk drivers will typically provide affordable insurance coverage to those drivers who are not classed as 'high risk' and substantially load the premiums payable for drivers who are classed as 'high risk'.
+In comparison, insurance companies who specialise in providing cover for 'low risk' drivers will typically provide lower priced insurance coverage to those drivers who are not classed as 'high risk' and substantially load the premiums payable for drivers who are classed as 'high risk'.

 What convictions do I need to declare to insurers?

-A driving licence endorsement for a road traffic offence listed in Schedule 2 of the Road Traffic Offenders Act 1988 imposed by either a court or a fixed penalty notice is classed as a conviction with a rehabilitation period of 5 years (2.5 years if the offender is under 18 years of age).
+A driving licence endorsement for a road traffic offence listed in Schedule 2 of the Road Traffic Offenders Act 1988 is classed as a conviction with a rehabilitation period of 5 years (2.5 years if under 18 years of age).

 Driving Licence Endorsement Codes

-There are many driving convictions that can go towards increasing the price a person must pay for their motor car insurance.
+There are numerous driving convictions that can affect the price a person must pay for their vehicle insurance.
 Drink driving, driving whilst banned, driving a vehicle with no insurance and speeding are common convicted driver offences.

 CodeDescriptionPoints

-(the following licence endorsements remain on driving licence for 4 years from date of offence)
+Accident Offences: these endorsements remain on driving licence for 4 years from date of offence

 AC10Failing to stop and/or give particulars after an accident5 - 10 points